lukebarnard1/journal/README.md

  1. The journal backend is pushed new blog data from the Matrix network, generating blog files.
  1. The journal web UI
-   a. \*displays blogs
+   - \*displays blogs
+   - via the Matrix network protocol
-   a. allows for administration of the user's Matrix/journal account
+       - allows for administration of the user's Matrix/journal account
-   a. allows for creation of blogs and posting of comments via the Matrix network.
+       - allows for creation of blogs and posting of comments.
+       - allows for blog subscription and notifications

 Items marked "\*" are completed.

 ### Matrix

-Matrix is a distributed messaging protocol that allows messages to be sent to others across a network of homeservers across the globe.
-The distributed nature of Matrix makes it ideal for hosting published content, with no central server that could fail. journal is an attempt to use Matrix for viewing, creating and publishing journalistic writing and blogs.
+Matrix is a messaging protocol that distributes chat rooms across a global network of "home servers".
+The distributed nature of Matrix makes it ideal for hosting published content, with no central server that could fail and the potential for real-time interaction from Matrix users with effectively "free" support for chat rooms. journal is an attempt to use Matrix for viewing, creating and publishing journalistic writing and blogs.

-In future, users will be able to read blogs and interact with other subscribers and the authors using the comment functionality or create their own blogs (if allowed my the journal admin).
+In future, users could be able to subscribe to blogs, hold discussions on a blog or create their own blogs (if allowed by the journal admin).

 Users will login to the matrix.org homeserver with their Matrix user/password combination or login as a guest.
 Users could also specify their own homeserver to use as an entry point into the network.

 In this sense, journal will be seen as a use case of the Matrix protocol.
 It uses the flexibility of the Matrix protocol to embed published materials and comments with meta-data that serve to enhance the functionality of journal.

 ### But what _is_ journal?
 The [demo](https://journal.lukebarnard.co.uk) shows one example of journal running in the wild.
-This currently demonstrates what viewing a blog could look like.
+This currently demonstrates what viewing a blog looks like.

-## Development
+## Installation

-### Quick Start

 journal runs on [node.js](https://nodejs.org) version >10

-It is recommended to run journal in a docker container with the following commands (modifications encouraged).
+It is recommended to run journal in a docker container with the following commands:

 ```
 mkdir articles